wombleton/gitlaw-nz/acts/L/Local Government (Auckland Transitional Provisions) Act 2010.md

-    (18) The funds, assets, and property described in [clause 5][344] of Schedule 1 of the Local Government (Auckland) Amendment Act 2004 continue not to be dutiable gifts for the purposes of the [Estate and Gift Duties Act 1968][345] despite the dissolution of the Auckland Regional Council and ARTA and the repeal of the [Local Government (Auckland) Amendment Act 2004][346].
+    (18) The funds, assets, and property described in [clause 5][345] of Schedule 1 of the Local Government (Auckland) Amendment Act 2004 continue not to be dutiable gifts for the purposes of the [Estate and Gift Duties Act 1968][346] despite the dissolution of the Auckland Regional Council and ARTA and the repeal of the [Local Government (Auckland) Amendment Act 2004][347].

-    (19) If an Order in Council under [section 37(1)][347] of the Local Government (Tamaki Makaurau Reorganisation) Act 2009 provides that Watercare Services Limited is liable for a debt to the Auckland Council as at 1 November 2010, for the purposes of the financial arrangements rules as defined in [section YA 1][348] of the Income Tax Act 2007, the Auckland Council is treated as paying to Watercare Services Limited on 1 November 2010 consideration equal to the debt.
+    (19) If an Order in Council under [section 37(1)][348] of the Local Government (Tamaki Makaurau Reorganisation) Act 2009 provides that Watercare Services Limited is liable for a debt to the Auckland Council as at 1 November 2010, for the purposes of the financial arrangements rules as defined in [section YA 1][349] of the Income Tax Act 2007, the Auckland Council is treated as paying to Watercare Services Limited on 1 November 2010 consideration equal to the debt.

-    (20) If a council-controlled organisation of the Auckland Council is established by the Transition Agency under [section 19B][349] or [19C][350] of the Local Government (Tamaki Makaurau Reorganisation) Act 2009 and is liable for a debt to the Auckland Council as at 1 November 2010, for the purposes of the financial arrangements rules as defined in [section YA 1][348] of the Income Tax Act 2007, the Auckland Council is treated as paying to the council-controlled organisation on 1 November 2010 consideration equal to the debt.
+    (20) If a council-controlled organisation of the Auckland Council is established by the Transition Agency under [section 19B][350] or [19C][351] of the Local Government (Tamaki Makaurau Reorganisation) Act 2009 and is liable for a debt to the Auckland Council as at 1 November 2010, for the purposes of the financial arrangements rules as defined in [section YA 1][349] of the Income Tax Act 2007, the Auckland Council is treated as paying to the council-controlled organisation on 1 November 2010 consideration equal to the debt.

-    Section 83(19): added (with effect from 31 October 2010), on 21 December 2010, by [section 186][351] of the Taxation GST and Remedial Matters Act 2010 (2010 No 130).
+    Section 83(19): added (with effect from 31 October 2010), on 21 December 2010, by [section 186][352] of the Taxation (GST and Remedial Matters) Act 2010 (2010 No 130).

-    Section 83(20): added (with effect from 31 October 2010), on 21 December 2010, by [section 186][351] of the Taxation GST and Remedial Matters Act 2010 (2010 No 130).
+    Section 83(20): added (with effect from 31 October 2010), on 21 December 2010, by [section 186][352] of the Taxation (GST and Remedial Matters) Act 2010 (2010 No 130).

 #### Solid waste

 ##### 84 Solid waste

-*   (1) Subsection (2) applies to the existing local authorities' waste management and minimisation plans to which [Part 4][352] of the Waste Minimisation Act 2008 applies.
+*   (1) Subsection (2) applies to the existing local authorities' waste management and minimisation plans to which [Part 4][353] of the Waste Minimisation Act 2008 applies.

     (2) On and from 1 November 2010, the plans are deemed to be the Auckland Council's waste management and minimisation plan (_ACWMMP_).

-    (3) Not later than 1 May 2011, the Auckland Council must consider and decide on proposals prepared for it under [section 13(1)(cb)(iii)][353] of the Reorganisation Act.
+    (3) Not later than 1 May 2011, the Auckland Council must consider and decide on proposals prepared for it under [section 13(1)(cb)(iii)][354] of the Reorganisation Act.

-    (4) Not later than 1 July 2012, the Auckland Council must review the ACWMMP in the manner required by the [Waste Minimisation Act 2008][354].
+    (4) Not later than 1 July 2012, the Auckland Council must review the ACWMMP in the manner required by the [Waste Minimisation Act 2008][355].

-    (5) For the purposes of the review, the Council may rely on any work carried out by the Transition Agency and the existing local authorities under [section 13(1)(cb)][353] of the Reorganisation Act, to the extent that it satisfies the requirements of [sections 50(2) and 51][355] of the Waste Minimisation Act 2008\.
+    (5) For the purposes of the review, the Council may rely on any work carried out by the Transition Agency and the existing local authorities under [section 13(1)(cb)][354] of the Reorganisation Act, to the extent that it satisfies the requirements of [sections 50(2) and 51][356] of the Waste Minimisation Act 2008\.

-    (6) Subsection (7) applies to the Council when, after the review, and in accordance with [section 50(3)][355] of the Waste Minimisation Act 2008, it is acting under [section 44(d) and (e)][356] of that Act.
+    (6) Subsection (7) applies to the Council when, after the review, and in accordance with [section 50(3)][356] of the Waste Minimisation Act 2008, it is acting under [section 44(d) and (e)][357] of that Act.

-    (7) The Council is not required to consult on matters that have already been the subject of consultation by the existing local authorities acting under [section 13(1)(cb)][353] of the Reorganisation Act if their consultation satisfied the requirements of [section 44(d) and (e)][356] of the Waste Minimisation Act 2008\.
+    (7) The Council is not required to consult on matters that have already been the subject of consultation by the existing local authorities acting under [section 13(1)(cb)][354] of the Reorganisation Act if their consultation satisfied the requirements of [section 44(d) and (e)][357] of the Waste Minimisation Act 2008\.

-    (8) Subsection (9) applies to the Council when, after the review, and in accordance with [section 50(3)][355] of the Waste Minimisation Act 2008, it is acting under section 50(3)(b) of that Act.
+    (8) Subsection (9) applies to the Council when, after the review, and in accordance with [section 50(3)][356] of the Waste Minimisation Act 2008, it is acting under section 50(3)(b) of that Act.

-    (9) The Council is not required to consult on matters that have already been the subject of consultation by the existing local authorities acting under [section 13(1)(cb)][353] of the Reorganisation Act if their consultation satisfied the requirements of [section 50(3)(b)][355] of the Waste Minimisation Act 2008\.
+    (9) The Council is not required to consult on matters that have already been the subject of consultation by the existing local authorities acting under [section 13(1)(cb)][354] of the Reorganisation Act if their consultation satisfied the requirements of [section 50(3)(b)][356] of the Waste Minimisation Act 2008\.

-    (10) In relation to the levy money that the Auckland Council receives on or about 20 January 2011 (including the levy money it receives by operation of section 35 of the Reorganisation Act), the Council may spend it under [section 32][357] of the Waste Minimisation Act 2008 without regard to the former boundaries of the existing local authorities.
+    (10) In relation to the levy money that the Auckland Council receives on or about 20 January 2011 (including the levy money it receives by operation of section 35 of the Reorganisation Act), the Council may spend it under [section 32][358] of the Waste Minimisation Act 2008 without regard to the former boundaries of the existing local authorities.

     (11) In relation to the levy money that the Auckland Council receives in the period from 20 April 2011 until the date on which it completes its review of the ACWMMP, the Council may spend the money in one or both of the following ways:

-    *   (a) under [section 32][357] of the Waste Minimisation Act 2008:
+    *   (a) under [section 32][358] of the Waste Minimisation Act 2008:

-    *   (b) for the purposes of making an assessment under [section 51][358] of the Waste Minimisation Act 2008\.
+    *   (b) for the purposes of making an assessment under [section 51][359] of the Waste Minimisation Act 2008\.

     (12) [Section 62][85] is also about solid waste.